opengovsg/postmangovsg/serverless/README.md

 TODO: Include README for `redaction-digest` and `database-backup`

-The serverless functions are deployed onto Lambda, and called via API Gateway.
+The serverless functions are deployed onto Lambda.
+For more details on how the serverless functions are set up and how they work, see [here](https://docs.google.com/document/d/1ZYvCKgQK5DhZAO1MkxF5le0nplHYVmi08MRWXia0UQw).

 * [Unsubscribe Email Digest](#unsubscribe-email-digest)
     + [Overview](#overview)